What were our most popular posts on car buying in 2017?

 We continue our series of Buy vs. Lease comparisons with the Lexus RX 350.
-We anticipated this would be a close call; Lexus is known for its high resale value and low maintenance costs, but the brand also strongly incentivizes leasing its vehicles.
 Read more.

 Audi is a popular brand among Cartelligent clients and their line of crossover SUVs are always top choices.
 Read more.

 6. When does a one pay lease make sense?

 Leasing offers the advantages of consistently driving a newer vehicle for a lower monthly payment than purchasing the car outright.
 What many people don’t know is that there are often additional benefits if you pay for the entire lease upfront.
 Read more.

 5. Why special ordering can be your best choice

 We're a now driven society—between streaming video, overnight shipping and instant downloading, once we've decided we want something we expect it to arrive more or less instantaneously.
 Why then, would anyone want to order a car and wait several weeks for it to arrive when they could simply choose an in-stock vehicle at their nearest dealership and drive it home the same day?
 Read more.